About

 Itzel Hernandez

 Growing up in California’s Central Valley, Itzel has understood the importance of healthy connections between communities and food systems.
-She is a member from the pilot cohort of a bioengineering camp called BioJam.
+She has grown up gardening corn, onions, and more with her grandparents.
 Itzel recently graduated from UCLA with a degree in Linguistics and Anthropology.
-She is excited to be part of the programming and events this year.
-Read more about Itzel in our latest blog post.
+She enjoys reading, painting with watercolor and hanging out with her pet dog, Nova.

 Jessica Ridgeway